 Master's Program Admission

 - Applicants for the Master of Science program in Computer Science must satisfy the graduate admission requirements of the University.
 Further, applicants should (ideally) possess an undergraduate degree in computer science or an equivalent degree.

-- An applicant who does not have an undergraduate degree in computer science or the equivalent may, however, apply for admission to a Certficate Degree.
+- An applicant who does not have an undergraduate degree in Computer Science or the equivalent may apply for admission to a Certificate Degree.

 - Graduate Record Examinations (GREs) must be taken no more than five years prior to the application.

 - Non-native speakers must have minimum TOEFL score of 80 and above and total IELTS scores of 6.5 and above.

 - A completed graduate application including goals statement apply on line at www.wcupa.edu/grad

 - Official academic transcript(s) from all colleges and universities attended

 - TOEFL or IELTS scores (non-native speakers only)

 These materials must be submitted to the Office of Graduate Studies and Extended Education.